 Yeeland and Grusa are neighboring countries that share a common border (see map).
 Yeeland is an industrialized country with a medium-sized population.
 Most people live in urban areas.
 Grusa is a rural country with a much smaller population.
 Most people are farmers.
 Yeeland, Grusa and the United States are economically interdependent.
 Grusa grows wheat that it sells to Yeeland and the United States.
 Yeeland manufactures farming equipment that it sells to Grusa and the United States.
+American construction companies work in Yeeland and American agricultural firms lead projects to promote more efficient farming practices in Grusa.
 All three countries are members of the United Nations.